Honoring the Sacrifice and Service of Native American Veterans

 12.18.20

-New Memorial Honors Sacrifice and Service of Native American Veterans
+New Memorial Honors Sacrifice of Native American Veterans

-Paying tribute to the exceptional service performed by American Indian, Native Hawaiian, and Alaska Native veterans, the National Native American Veterans Memorial opened on the grounds of the Smithsonian's National Museum of the American Indian (NMAI) in Washington, D.C. on November 11, Veterans Day.
+Paying tribute to the exceptional service of American Indian, Native Hawaiian, and Alaska Native veterans, the National Native American Veterans Memorial opened on the grounds of the Smithsonian's National Museum of the American Indian (NMAI) in Washington, D.C. on Veterans Day.

 GRoW is honored to support the National Museum of the American Indian.